Lotus 79: 1978

-The 79 proved to be almost unbeatable during the 1978 Formula One season and provided an unprecedented level of domination, the team had already won in Argentina with Andretti and South Africa with Peterson.
+The 79 proved to be almost unbeatable during the 1978 Formula One season and provided an unprecedented level of domination; the team had already won in Argentina with Andretti and South Africa with Peterson.
 The 79 was first used during practice for the Monaco Grand Prix with Mario Andretti driving but he used the 78 in the race.
 The 79 was ready for the following round in Belgium with one car available for Andretti with Peterson using the older 78, the pair finished first with Andretti and second with Peterson.
 Same results in the same order at the Spanish Grand Prix as both drivers had exclusive use of the 79.
 The Swedish Grand Prix caused anger from several teams including Lotus because Brabham had redesigned their Brabham BT46B which was known as the "fan car".
 Andretti took pole and led till Niki Lauda's fan car passed him, Andretti would have his engine blow up and Peterson finish third behind Lauda and Riccardo Patrese's Arrows.
 After the race, Brabham voluntarily withdrew the BT46B.
 The 79 was first and second at France with Andretti first and Peterson second.
 The 79 had a double retirement at the British Grand Prix with Peterson retired from second place after seven laps with a fuel leak, Andretti led until lap twenty four when he pitted with a left rear puncture and whilst chasing the leading pack he blew his engine up.
 In Germany Andretti won but Peterson retired when his gearbox failed, the Austrian Grand Prix saw Peterson win but Andretti retired after he tried to pass Carlos Reutemann's Ferrari and the two touched with Andretti car spinning into the barriers.
 Holland was the last first and second for Lotus in its career with Andretti first and Peterson second.
-The Italian Grand Prix was a weekend to remember for all the right and wrong reasons for Lotus, Andretti qualified on pole but Peterson qualified sixth and had to use the older 78 after the 79 had sudden brake failure in the warm-up plus he was unable to fit into Andretti's spare car.
+At the Italian Grand Prix, Andretti qualified on pole but Peterson qualified sixth and had to use the older 78 after the 79 had sudden brake failure in the warm-up plus he was unable to fit into Andretti's spare car.
 The start was chaotic with Andretti being passed by Gilles Villeneuve's Ferrari and Lauda's Brabham.
 Peterson had a poor start plus bunching around him caused a collision between him, Patrese's Arrows and James Hunt's McLaren.
-Peterson's car caught fire and Hunt dragged the Swede free and laid in the middle of the track fully conscious, but with severe leg injuries.
+Peterson's car caught fire and Hunt dragged him free and laid him in the middle of the track fully conscious, but with severe leg injuries.
 Peterson had an operation and would die on the Monday after the race.
 Andretti would take the restart and would be first on the road but finished sixth after he and Villeneuve both jumped the restarted race.
-Jean-Pierre Jarier took over the second Lotus in the United States and was running third till he ran out of fuel with four laps to go, Andretti led for the opening laps but he had a brake issue and later on his engine blew.
-The Canadian Grand Prix had problems for Andretti as he attempted to pass John Watson's Brabham and the two made contact dropping the American almost right to the back of the field and finished tenth.
+Jean-Pierre Jarier took over the second Lotus in the United States and was running third, till he ran out of fuel with four laps to go, Andretti led for the opening laps but had a brake issue and later on his engine blew.
+The Canadian Grand Prix had problems for Andretti as he attempted to pass John Watson's Brabham and the two made contact, dropping Andretti almost to the back of the field and finished tenth.
 Jarier took pole and led until an oil leak.
-It proved that even with a lesser driver that the 79 was still competitive.